Yash99991/Metacrafters_Project_Submission/README.md

 Access Remix IDE: Visit https://remix.ethereum.org/ to use the Remix online IDE.
 Create File: Click "New File" on the left sidebar.
 Name it, like "firstcode.sol," and save with .sol extension.
 Write Code: Paste the provided Solidity code into the file.
-Remix IDE highlights errors and provides real-time feedback. -Compile & Deploy: Use Remix to compile and deploy your contract on Ethereum blockchain.
+Remix IDE highlights errors and provides real-time feedback.
+Compile & Deploy: Use Remix to compile and deploy your contract on Ethereum blockchain.
 Experience your code in action.
 ```